kushal3980/Quora-Question-Pair-Similarity/README.md

 ## Dataset

-The dataset used for this project can be accessed from (https://www.kaggle.com/datasets/kushalbarot/quora-train).
+The dataset used for this project can be accessed from (https://www.kaggle.com/datasets/kushalbarot/quora-train). <br>
 The real and whole dataset can be accessed from (https://www.kaggle.com/competitions/quora-question-pairs).